 Students with no knowledge or skill in ASL can enroll in beginning level courses.
 For those students who have some skills signing, a sign language assessment determines appropriate placement in the curriculum.
-Students who desire to create a self -designed minor in ASL are supported and advised through completion.

 The ASL Club on campus is extremely active and plans a plethora of activities that provide even more opportunities for students to use their new skills to interact, educate, advocate, and model what they are learning in the classroom.
 The club hosts a program that was developed at the College, called CAPS (Children and Parents Signing).
-This program provides free sign language courses to families with Deaf and Hard of Hearing children.
-In addition, each year the club brings famous people from the Deaf community for presentations and workshops that draw people from all over the Northland area.
+This program provides free sign language courses to families with deaf and hard of hearing children.
+In addition, each year the club brings famous people from the deaf community for presentations and workshops that draw people from all over the Northland area.

 The College of St. Scholastica